LLNL/shroud/docs/reference.rst

     A dictionary of lists that define generic functions which will be created.
 This allows different types to be passed to the function.
     This feature is provided by C which will promote arguments.
-    Each generic function will have a suffix which defaults to the sequence number.
+    Each generic function will have a suffix which defaults to an underscore plus a sequence number.
     This change be changed by adding *function_suffix* for a declaration.

 .. code-block:: yaml